Sunday, January 25, 2015

 Coyote, I whisper.

 "I want to see."
 And she wakes another sister, and another.

-I have the rifle now in my hands as I lead their eyes with my words to the swale where the coyote stands as the light of morning sun arches golden, its padded feet quietly walking over the hay stubble toward the small brush wolf, we would say, as a boy, and the words then scared me.
+I have the rifle now in my hands as I lead their eyes with my words to the low ground by a strip of uncut hay where the coyote stands as the light of morning sun arches golden, quietly casting over the hay stubble toward the small brush wolf - we would say, as boys, and the words then scared me.

 I say it now and the girls, my daughters, sisters in pajamas their hair like straw, feel the same wildness in the words.
 The untamed yip and howl, the image that seems much larger in the dark, but daylight approaches.